 Finally, within the fourth pillar with public policy, ResCA is also working to benefit sustainable livestock.
 TNC has joined the National Cattle and Livestock Board to generate the National Sustainable Bovine Livestock Strategy and to design a Manual of Best Practices for Improving Climate Change Adaptation for Cattle and Livestock.
 This manual will be available to the public and private sector at the end of October 2018 for the training of government stakeholder’s and field technicians.

 The Nature Conservancyis a global conservation organization dedicated to conserving the lands and waters on which all life depends.
 Guided by science, we create innovative, on-the-ground solutions to our world’s toughest challenges so that nature and people can thrive together.
 We are tackling climate change, conserving lands, waters and oceans at unprecedented scale, providing food and water sustainably and helping make cities more sustainable.
-Working in 72 countries, we use a collaborative approach that engages local communities, governments, the private sector, and other partners.
+Working in 79 countries and territories, we use a collaborative approach that engages local communities, governments, the private sector, and other partners.
 To learn more, visit http://www.nature.org or follow @Nature_org on Twitter.

 AGEXPORT is an organization established in 1982 that represents and supports 1,100 Guatemalan businessmen who export goods and services with the aim of improving their access to international markets.
 85% of its members are small and medium producers; In this sense, AGEXPORT seeks to promote equitable rural development, eliminate poverty and promote the generation of employment and income.